mjip/Decoding-Running-Key-Ciphers/README.md

 ## Usage
-`python3 FinalProject.py [--path p] [--ngrams n] [--train tr] [--test te] [--length l]` where p is the path to the folder for the source texts, tr and te are the training and testing corpora respectively, n is the number of ngrams to train up until and l is the minimum length of the ciphertext.
+`python3 FinalProject.py [--path p] [--ngrams n] [--train tr] [--test te] [--length l]`

+where p is the path to the folder for the source texts, n is the number of ngrams to train up until, tr and te are the training and testing corpora respectively, and l is the minimum length of the ciphertext.
 The defaults are docs/, 2, brown0000.txt, brown0000.txt, and 100 in order.

 Project by Victor Redko and Marie Payne